You are here

 Graduate Student Recruiting Incentives

-Duke's Pratt School of Engineering offers aggressive packages of fellowships, scholarships, and incentives to PhD and MS students from underrepresented groups, including women and persons with disabilities.
+The Duke University Pratt School of Engineering offers aggressive packages of fellowships, scholarships, and incentives to PhD and master's degree students from underrepresented groups, including women and persons with disabilities.

 Application Fee Waiver

 We do not want finances to be a barrier to any student applying to Duke.
-To encourage diversity, we will waive the graduate school application fee for students who—by reason of their background, culture, socioeconomic status, race, ethnicity, work, and life experiences—contribute to a fuller representation of perspectives within the academic life of the University.
-Please contact us to get instructions to receive the application fee waiver.
+To encourage diversity, we will waive the graduate school application fee for students who—by reason of their background, culture, socioeconomic status, race, ethnicity, work, and life experiences—contribute to a fuller representation of perspectives within the academic life of the university.

-The Duke University Graduate School competitively awards Dean's Graduate Fellowships to students from underrepresented groups.
-The Graduate School’s commitment to promoting and benefiting from diversity leads it to encourage nominations of U.S. students who are Black/African American, American Indian/Alaskan Native, Hispanic/Latino Americans and persons with disabilities.
+The Graduate School’s commitment to promoting and benefiting from diversity leads it to encourage nominations of students who are black/African American, American Indian/Alaskan native, and Hispanic/Latino Americans.
+All nominees must be US citizens.